ZacharyCosenza/GradStuff_Cosenza/README.md

 of output *Y* space dominated by a given *X*.
 Similar to `DBO_Solver.py` we use a stochastic and deterministic function to model the output space, with the addition of a stochastic constraint.

-# 'Grouped_qKG_Code.py' (Groupe-Constrained Knowledge Gradient)

-This, along with the PDF provided, is an explaination of some work I did to modify the well known knowledge gradient (KG) function such that it could optimally allocate experiments of predefined constraints rather than a deterministic cost function.
-It did not work but I figured I should post it to provide people with starting points, ideas, and suggestions and also to highlight some of the shortcomings of previous work and my own interest.